vishnuv55/SPC-Frondend/README.md

 ## ℹ About

-Smart Placement Cell is a Progressive web app made using React.js, which lets you o automate the current manual works done by the Placement cell in an institution all over the world.
+Smart Placement Cell is a Progressive web app made using React.js, which lets you to automate the current manual works done by the Placement cell in an institution all over the world.